Mike Roach: Biography

 In 1901, Roach was traded to the Class A Eastern League Syracuse club, which due to poor attendance, was moved to Brockton, Massachusetts in mid-season.
 In 1902, he signed to play for the Los Angeles Looloos, of the independent California League.
 In 1903, he returned East and played for the Columbus Senators of the Class A American Association.
 Over the winter he was traded to the Minneapolis Millers, also of the American Association.
 However he never played for them as he was injured during the spring and was released.

 From 1904 to 1909 he played and managed in the Class B New York State League.
 First with the Ilion (New York) Typewriters.
 In 1905, the Ilion team was transferred to Wilkes-Barre, Pennsylvania.
 Roach was a fan favorite in Wilkes-Barre.
 However, the Wilkes-Barre management decided not to resign him for the following year and Roach joined the Binghamton Bingos.

 From 1906 through 1909, Roach remained with the Binghamton club.
 In 1908 he became part-owner.
 During his two years of ownership, he was the business manager and a player-manager.
 A picture from the April 29, 1908, Binghamton Press, captioned "The Playing-Manager of the Bingo's" shows him with a glove on his left hand, proving that he threw right-handed.
 After the 1909 season, Roach sold his ownership interest and at the age of 39, retired from playing professional baseball.

 After his playing days, he became a hotel proprietor in Binghamton, first running the McDonald Hotel and later the Cadillac Hotel.
 The McDonald Hotel was located at the corner of Lewis and Fayette Streets.
 It later was renamed the Hotel Chapman, then the Hotel Gregory.
 It was demolished in 1966 for urban renewal.
 Ironically, in 1992 Binghamton built a new baseball stadium near the location of the Hotel McDonald.
 The Cadillac Hotel located at 9 Main Street, still stands and (in 2022) is known as Fitzie's Pub.

 On June 18,1912, Roach married Rosemary Manalis (McNelis) in Wilkes-Barre.
 They had two children, Louis and Rosemary.

 On November 12, 1916, after a short illness, at the age of 46, Roach died at the home of his brother, Dr. Charles Roach, in New York City.
-He was survived by his wife and two infant children.
-He was buried in Saint Joseph's Cemetery (aka Drury Run Cemetery) in Renovo, Pennsylvania.
+He was buried in Drury Run Cemetery in Renovo, Pennsylvania.